Humana Festival of New American Plays

-Humana Festival of New American Plays is an internationally renowned festival that celebrates the contemporary American playwright.
-Produced annually in Louisville, Kentucky by Actors Theatre of Louisville, this festival showcases new theatrical works and draws producers, critics, playwrights, and theatre lovers from around the world.
+The Humana Festival of New American Plays was an internationally renowned festival which celebrated the contemporary American playwright.
+Produced annually in Louisville, Kentucky by Actors Theatre of Louisville, the festival showcased new theatrical works and drew producers, critics, playwrights, and theatre lovers from around the world.
 The festival was founded in 1976 by Jon Jory, who was Producing Director of Actors Theatre of Louisville from 1969 to 2000.
-Since 1979 The Humana Festival has been sponsored by the Humana Foundation which is the philanthropic arm of Humana.
+Since 1979 The Humana Festival was sponsored by the Humana Foundation which is the philanthropic arm of Humana.

+The Humana Festival was shut down permanently in 2022 after holding its final festival in 2021.